 Interstitial lung disease or ILD-like adverse reactions have been reported with the use of amivantamab as well as with other EGFR inhibitors.
-Interstitial lung disease or pneumonitis was reported in 2.6% of patients treated with amivantamab monotherapy and 2.3 % of patients treated with amivantamab in combination with carboplatin and pemetrexed.
+Interstitial lung disease or pneumonitis was reported in 2.6% of patients treated with amivantamab monotherapy,2.3 % of patients treated with amivantamab in combination with carboplatin and pemetrexed and 3.1% of patients treated with amivantamab in combination with lazertinib, including 1 (0.2%) fatal case.
 Patients with a medical history of ILD, drug-induced ILD, radiation pneumonitis that required steroid treatment, or any evidence of clinically active ILD were excluded from the clinical study (see section 4.4).